Core

 terminal_ingest.artifact_handler(interaction_type='ingest')

-Example 3: Query data
+Example 3: Complex schema with data

 from dsi.core import Terminal

-Example 4: Process data
+Example 4: Visualize data

 from dsi.core import Terminal